 She said she thought the weapons - two assault rifles and hundreds of bullets - resembled those used by a gunman who opened fire inside a theater in Aurora, Colo., during the latest Batman movie in July.
 That attack killed 12 people.

 Lammers was questioned Thursday afternoon and told authorities he bought tickets to a Sunday "Twilight" screening in Bolivar and planned to shoot people inside the theater.
-The town of roughly 10,000 people is about 130 miles southeast of Kansas City.

 According to the probable cause statement, Lammers also planned to "just start shooting people at random" at a Walmart store less than a mile away.
 He said he'd purchased two assault rifles and 400 rounds of ammunition, and if he ran out of bullets, he would "just break the glass where the ammunition is being stored and get some more and keep shooting until police arrived," investigators wrote.